Inspiration

 Gîte de la Motte Féodale, Eure

 Once a shooting lodge, this stand-alone big building was part of a medieval estate and you can still see the grassy mount and dungeon tower.
-The nearest bakery is 3kms in Acquigny where there is also a beautiful château.
+The nearest bakery is 3kms away in Acquigny where there is also a beautiful château.
 The welcome hamper will give you a taste of the surrounding area, with wineries and cider producers all around for a more in-depth tasting or tour.
+For travellers exploring inland Normandy, gîte’s like this offer both historical atmosphere and easy access to regional producers.

 Owner’s tip from Vincent Depuydt:

-Louviers is 6kms for a large street market on Saturdays and a small one on Wednesdays, lots of restaurants and shops.
+Louviers is 6kms away for a large street market on Saturdays and a small one on Wednesdays, plus lots of restaurants and shops.

 View place >